Israel to buy millions of Pfizer COVID-19 vaccine doses

-JERUSALEM (Reuters) - Israel signed a deal to buy millions of doses of COVID-19 vaccinations from Pfizer through 2022, Prime Minister Benjamin Netanyahu said on Monday.
+Israel signed a deal to buy millions of doses of COVID-19 vaccinations from Pfizer (PFE.N) through 2022, Prime Minister Benjamin Netanyahu said on Monday.

 The new vaccinations will be suitable to protect people against different variants of the coronavirus, Netanyahu said in a statement.

-He said he hopes to sign a similar deal to purchase vaccines from Moderna.
+He said he hopes to sign a similar deal to purchase vaccines from Moderna (MRNA.O).

 "This means that very soon we will have more than enough vaccines, both for adults and children," he said.